GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Methodology

 where $p$ denotes a pixel location, $\|\cdot\|_1$ averages the absolute difference across RGB channels to yield a scalar, and $\sigma = 4/255$ is a fixed threshold.
-This formulation is motivated by the observation that static regions yield consistent reconstructions—even with simple image blending—whereas motion or overexposure causes significant pixel-level discrepancies.
+This formulation is motivated by the observation that static regions yield consistent reconstructions-even with simple image blending-whereas motion or overexposure causes significant pixel-level discrepancies.
 The loss function adopted is the binary cross-entropy (BCE) loss between $\hat{M}$ and ${M}$.